pointcheckout/docs/docs/3-build/0-initiate/0-web.md

 hide_table_of_contents: false
 ---

-On this page we describe the steps required to initiate and verify a payment via the Paymennt payment gateway for web based applications
+On this page we describe the steps required to initiate and verify a payment via the paymennt.com payment gateway for web based applications

 ## How it works

-Three steps are required in order to accept payments via the Paymennt payment gateway for web-based applications:
+Three steps are required in order to accept payments via the paymennt.com payment gateway for web-based applications:

 1. Create a new Web Checkout specifying the `returnURL` where user is redirected after payment
 2. Redirect user to the `redirectURL` received in the response
 3. On return, Query the API for the payment status

-The diagram below shows the overall flow to be used in order to accept payments using the Paymennt web integration
+The diagram below shows the overall flow to be used in order to accept payments using the paymennt.com web integration

 ![Website integration flow](/img/docs/build/initiate/web-flow.png)